 - Seppuku: Undermined in "Kill Two by Two."
 Nakamura plays Hunting the Most Dangerous Game because he can't bring himself to commit seppuku and hopes that his victims will kill him.

 - Shout-Out: Part of the unsold revival pilot takes places in Nazi Germany.
 Two of the heroes masquerade as German soldiers named Colonel Klink and Sergeant Schultz.

 - The Smurfette Principle: Ann is the only female regular on the series.
 Kirk and Ray often disregard her suggestions and, if anyone is going to be kidnapped or held hostage, it will be Ann.

-- Snap Back: Tony and Doug inexplicably always end up back in the clothes they were wearing when they first went into the tunnel: wardrobe changes, dirt, Clothing Damage, and in one episode even injuries disappear.
+- Snap Back: Tony and Doug inexplicably always end up back in the same physical state they were in when they first went into the tunnel: wardrobe changes, dirt, Clothing Damage, and in one episode even injuries disappear.

 - Stable Time Loop: In "The Day the Sky Fell In," Young Tony would have died if Tony hadn't gone back in time and made sure Young Tony left Pearl Harbor before the 1941 bombing.